Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns

-Given the difficulty of query generation, it is almost impossible to produce a qualified query in a single LLM attempt.
-Therefore, \sys incorporates an iterative feedback loop (shown as the \cc{for} loop on lines 4-11 of \autoref{alg:query-gen}) to debug and refine the query using fine-grained feedback from a trace-driven symbolic query validator.
+Given the difficulty of query generation, it is almost impossible to produce a qualified query in a single LLM attempt, even with the DSL.
+Therefore, \sys incorporates an iterative feedback loop (shown as the \cc{for} loop on lines 4-12 of \autoref{alg:query-gen}) to debug and refine the query.
+At each iteration, \sys executes the generated query and validates it across syntax compliance, execution correctness, and semantic accuracy.
+When validation fails, \sys captures fine-grained feedback such as error locations, intermediate program states, and provides this information to the LLM for refinement and further fixes.
 This process terminates either when a valid query is generated or when the maximum attempt threshold is reached.